soichih/osg-blast/README.md

 Step 6.
 Finally, submit the dag file to run your workflow!

+> mkdir log
+> mkdir output
 > condor_dag_submit blast.dag

 Step 7.
 Wait for the dag to complete

-This is mainly for cases where you are running osg-blast via Galaxy, or other wrapper systems.
+This is mainly for cases where you are running osg-blast from Galaxy, or other wrapper systems that needs to "wait" until the job is complete (it could take days!)

 > condor_wait blast.dag.dagman.log